The Songbirds of Pain

-The Songbirds of Pain is a story collection by Garry Kilworth published in 1984.
+The Songbirds of Pain is a science fiction story collection by British writer Garry Kilworth, published in 1984.

-Plot summary

-The Songbirds of Pain is a collection of 13 science fiction short stories.
+It contains 13 short stories written from 1974 until 1982.

 Reception

 Dave Langford reviewed The Songbirds of Pain for White Dwarf #60, and stated that "Amid Kilworth's exotic settings, 'ordinary' and 'fantastic' aspects fuse in a blaze of style.
 Try it."